+- Outcomes: (a)

-Outcomes: (a) The member of staff responsible for the internal assessment, collation of the work and submission of centre marks to the awarding body was barred from involvement in the awarding body's examinations for a period of four years, for inventing marks for internally assessed components when there is no actual evidence of candidates' achievement, and fabricating assessment and/or internal verification records.
+The member of staff responsible for the internal assessment, collation of the work and submission of centre marks to the awarding body was barred from involvement in the awarding body's examinations for a period of four years, for inventing marks for internally assessed components when there is no actual evidence of candidates' achievement, and fabricating assessment and/or internal verification records. - (b) Other awarding bodies were informed of the decision.